qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/theming.rst

     .. image:: gradient-green.png
       :scale: 50%

-That is all you need to know for customizing the theme of a qx.Mobile app.
-Try the other SCSS variables of your ``_styles.scss``!
+That is all you need to know to get started customizing the theme of your qx.Mobile app.
+Continue to adjust the other SCSS variables inside ``_styles.scss``!

 The background variables
 ========================

-The most theming variables accept one single value.
+Most theming variables accept only a single value.
-A special case are the background variables.
-These accept multiple values, separated by ``,`` for creating gradients, or one value for coloring the background in one single color.
-Additionally you can adjust the position of the color stops and adjust the direction of the gradient, as you know it from CSS linear-gradient syntax.
+Background variables are special: With only one value you set the background to a single color.
+With multiple values, separated by ``,`` you create linear gradients.
+Additionally you can adjust the position of the color stops and adjust the direction of the gradient, just as you know from CSS linear gradient syntax.

-This trick works for all variables which ends with ``-background``.
+This feature works for all variables which end in ``-background``.
 It accepts up to 10 color stops.

 Examples: